pantheon-systems/documentation/source/content/guides/secrets/02-basic-concepts.md

 <dd>

-A key-value pair that should not be exposed to the general public, typically something like a password, API key, or other sensitive information that you should probably not add to version control.
+A key-value pair that should not be exposed to the general public, typically something like a password, API key, or other sensitive information that should not be added to version control.

 </dd>